smitzlroy/trendsapp/README.md

 # AI Trend Visualization Application

 This is a Flask web application that visualizes the trend of AI startups over the years.
-It uses data from a CSV file of startups, grouped by category and founding year, and presents an interactive line chart using Plotly.
+It uses data from a CSV file of (fake) startups, grouped by category and founding year, and presents an interactive line chart using Plotly.

 ## Getting Started